- Business and Employment

 A totally different number that I have been watching closely during the last 10 years is the percentage of all lending institutions carried by the FDIC (Federal Deposit Insurance Corporation) on their Problem Bank List.
 Before the recent crisis, this list included about 50 lenders.
 From 2009 through most of 2013, this number fluctuated between 400 and 850, or 17 times as many.
 This represents close to 11 percent of all banks.
-The 2017 number is estimated to be around 150.
+The early 2018 number is estimated to be slightly under 150.
 I don't care how positively lobbyists try to spin this number, I won't stop worrying until the number is back to under 50.

 The best way to rob a bank is to own one.— William K. Black